 In circular no. 16, on getting a decision of refusal after substantive examination, the applicants can overcome the same by submitting new facts/details which were not considered in the examination and the NOIP may consider withdrawing the decision of refusal.
 The applicants do not have to lodge an appeal against the decision of refusal.

-There is an alternative for overcoming decisions of refusal that are issued after considering responses to office actions regarding substantive examination.
+There is an alternative for overcoming decisions of refusal that are issued after considering responses to office actions regarding the substantive examination.
 Instead of lodging an appeal, if the applicant submits new details (which have not yet been considered in the examination) which can affect the examination results, the NOIP will consider withdrawing the decision on refusal.
-In previous circular it was not the case.
+In the previous circular, it was not the case.

-1.4 There are few more general regulations in the amended circular no. 16 such as:
+1.4 There are a few more general regulations in the amended circular no. 16 such as:

 - Excuses for missing deadlines as provided under Points 9.3-5 which explains force majeure event and Objective obstacles that are few excuses that NOIP considers while considering the late submissions.
 This will reduce the scope of delays in such procedures.